zuka011/Trajax/documents/model.typ

   - $#augmented-state-single := [- #state-single - quad #path-parameter]$, #state-single is the original robot state, and
   - $#augmented-input-single := [- #input-single - quad #path-parameter-change]$, #input-single is the original robot control input.

+  The dynamics of #path-parameter can be simply integrated as:

+  $
-  The dynamics of #path-parameter can be simply integrated as $#path-parameter _(t + 1) = #path-parameter _t + #path-parameter-change _t dot #delta-t$.
+    #path-parameter _(t + 1) = #path-parameter _t + #path-parameter-change _t dot #delta-t
+  $ <path-parameter-dynamics-equation>

   Additionally, it is important that #reference-trajectory is parameterized by #path-parameter in such a way that the position and heading at a given #path-parameter can be efficiently queried.
 These queried quantities are denoted as:

   #align(
     center,
     $#x-at-arc-length := #reference-x (#path-parameter), quad #y-at-arc-length := #reference-y (#path-parameter), quad #theta-at-arc-length := #reference-theta (#path-parameter)$, )

-  The *contouring error* #contouring-error and *lag error* #lag-error are defined as the orthogonal and parallel distances, respectively, between the robot's current position $(x, y)$ and the reference point $(#x-at-arc-length, #y-at-arc-length)$ along the direction defined by #theta-at-arc-length.
+  Let $t$ be the current time step, $(x, y)$ - the robot's current position, and #path-parameter - the current path parameter.
+The *contouring error* #contouring-error and *lag error* #lag-error are defined as the orthogonal and parallel distances, respectively, between $(x, y)$ and the reference point $(#x-at-arc-length, #y-at-arc-length)$ along the direction defined by #theta-at-arc-length.
 This is illustrated in @tracking-error-figure.

   #align(
     center,